rust-lang/rfcs/text/3446-store.md

 ##  Marker granularity

-As a reminder, there are 3 marker traits:
+As a reminder, there are 2 marker traits:

--   `StoreMultiple`: allows concurrent allocations from a single store.
 -   `StoreStable`: ensures existing pointers remain valid across calls to the API methods.
 -   `StorePinning`: ensures existing pointers remain valid even across moves.